-The Court noted that in today’s world cell phones are mini-computers that also have the capacity to be used as a camera, video player, calendar, Rolodex, tape recorder, library, diary, album, television, map or newspaper.
-Such devices contain personal information and private records that police are not entitled to without a warrant.
+In 2014, the U.S. Supreme Court ruled unanimously that police must obtain a search warrant before searching the contents of a cellphone seized after an arrest.
+The Court noted that cellphones are unlike other objects that might be kept on an arrested person.
+In today’s world, cellphones are mini-computers that can also function as a camera, video player, calendar, Rolodex, tape recorder, library, diary, album, television, map, or newspaper.
+They contain personal information and private records that police are not entitled to without a warrant.

-The Court did rule that there could be exceptions in the case where imminent danger may be present, such as the cell phone being used as an explosive or, if they suspect an individual may be using their cell phone to delete evidence.
+However, the Court also acknowledged that there could be exceptions in cases with imminent danger, such as the cellphone being used as an explosive or if the police suspect an individual may be using their cellphone to delete evidence.